Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Introduction

+If we obtain some quantitative estimates for the two regimes, one can hope to take the limits $R\to\infty,N\to\infty$ simultaneously, assuming that $R$ grows much slower than $N$ (we will need $R$ of order $O((\log\log N)^{1/6})$).

-The difficulty is that we need the validity of the cut-off Boltzmann equation on a large time interval of order $O(1)$ (to be compared the validity time obtained by Lanford $O(1/R^2)$, \cite{Lanford}, see the next section).
-A good way to get long time results is to look at a system set initially near the thermodynamic equilibrium (or Gibbs state): the probability to find particles with position $x_1,\cdots,x_N$ and velocities $v_1,\cdots,v_N$ is
+The big difficulty is that we need the validity of the cut-off Boltzmann equation on a large time interval of order $O(1)$ (to be compared to the validity time $O(R^{-2})$ obtained by King \cite{King} for interaction potentials supported in a ball of radius $R$, see the next section).
+In order to get a long-time result, we look at a linearized version of the system near the thermodynamic equilibrium (or Gibbs state).
+This equilibrium can be defined as the probability law with density